RunestoneInteractive/RunestoneComponents/README.rst

 **In order to get started with writing a test/writing additional tests, you will need the following:**

 * ``pip install selenium`` in the virtualenv you're using for Runestone Components development
+* ``pip install pyvirtualdisplay``

-* Download `PhantomJS <http://phantomjs.org/>`_., which is a driver that helps you simulate the browser.
-You can download it `here <http://phantomjs.org/download.html>`_.
+* Download the latest `ChromeDriver <https://chromedriver.storage.googleapis.com/index.html>`_., which is a driver that simulates Google Chrome.

+* On linux you will need to install Xvfb ``apt-get install xvfb``

 * You'll also need to have done the above installation.

   * You should be using virtual environment, you'll need a clone of the RunestoneComponents repository, and you'll need to have done ``pip install -e`` from the top level of the RunestoneComponents directory.